Skip to: main navigation | main content | sitemap | accessibility page

 Wells cathedral & its magnificent west front

 To my mind, Wells Cathedral is one of the most beautiful sights in Somerset (and the competition for this accolade is fierce!).
-Situated just a couple of miles down the road from The Cross, Wells Cathedral is one of the earliest Gothic buildings in Britain.
+Situated just a couple of miles down the road from my B&B, Wells Cathedral is one of the earliest Gothic buildings in Britain.

 If you stand on the Cathedral Green and face this incredible building, you will be gazing at carvings on the West Front of the cathedral which date back to the 13th century.
 The longer you spend looking at this facade, the more you will see.
 For the West Front of Wells Cathedral contains nearly 300 medieval sculptures in different ‘zones’.